Helena de Kay Gilder: Relationship with Winslow Homer and Mary Hallock Foote

 Helena de Kay Gilder is often known as a muse and romantic interest of Winslow Homer.
 It is thought that Gilder and Winslow may have met through her brother Charles, who had been connected to Winslow since 1867.
 He had stayed in studio in the University Building in New York City while Winslow was in France at the time.
 Gilder and Winslow spent a considerable amount of time together, and it is the correspondence through letters that have given indication that Winslow made multiple attempts to romantically pursue her.
 Though Homer is known to have painted several women in upscale resorts across the Northeast, Gilder is known to be one of the few that is nameable.
 Gilder is known to be the female subject in many of his works like The Butterfly (1872), as well as speculated to be the subject of other unconfirmed works by Homer.

-One of Gilder's best known friendships was will illustrator Mary Hallock Foote.
+One of Gilder's best known friendships was with illustrator Mary Hallock Foote.
 Though from very different social circles, and socioeconomic backgrounds, the two became close friends while they were students, and shared a lengthy correspondence throughout their lives.
 Gilder and Foote had large impacts on each other's careers as they both provided each other with critiques and feedback on their work, and Gilder's husband offered Foote several artistic commissions for his magazine.
 It was also through the Gilders that Foote was introduced to several other female artists and publishers at the time.